 In 2008, Atlantic Baptist Bible College merged with Piedmont International University, creating the Atlantic Scholarship for Ministry Training.
 Eligible recipients must be enrolled in an Online, Graduate, or PhD program and may include in the following order of priority: a) Atlantic Alumni, Faculty, and Staff, b) Members of Atlantic's supporting churches, c) American church planters and church planters in training, d) Full-time missionaries, national pastors, and national pastors in training, e) Full-time pastoral staff members and those preparing for full-time pastoral or missionary ministry.
-Awards will be in the amount of 33% of tuition.
-The recipients will be selected by the University Scholarship Committee.
-The number of awards will be based on the funds available.
+Awards will be approximately one-third of tuition.